One Institute: Founding

+History

+In August 1953, Los Angeles port authorities confiscated a shipment of the August edition, which had the title "Homosexual Marriage?" on the cover.
+After protests from Mattachine Society members, the magazines were released by the port authorities three weeks later.

 One, Inc. readily admitted women, including—with their pseudonyms—Joan Corbin (as Eve Elloree), Irma Wolf (as Ann Carrl Reid), Stella Rush (as Sten Russell), Helen Sandoz (as Helen Sanders), and Betty Perdue (as Geraldine Jackson).
 They were vital to its early success.
-ONE and Mattachine in turn provided vital help to the Daughters of Bilitis in the launching of their newsletter The Ladder in 1956.
+ONE and Mattachine, in turn, provided vital help to the Daughters of Bilitis in the launching of their newsletter, The Ladder, in 1956.
 The Daughters of Bilitis was the counterpart lesbian organization to the Mattachine Society, and the organizations worked together on some campaigns and ran lecture series.
 Bilitis came under attack in the early 1960s for "siding" with Mattachine and ONE, rather than with the new separatist feminists.

 In 1955, One held the ONE Midwinter Institute, the first in a series of conferences to bring together experts and community members to talk about gay and lesbian topics.

-In 1956, One created the ONE Institute, an academic institute for the study of homosexuality under the name of "Homophile Studies".
+In 1956, the ONE Institute for Homophile Studies was established as an academic branch of ONE Inc. In addition to organizing classes and annual conferences, the Institute also published the ONE Institute Quarterly, a journal dedicated to the academic exploration of homosexuality.

-In 1957, marking the first time the Supreme Court of the United States explicitly ruled on homosexuality, ONE Inc. fought to distribute its magazine by mail, and prevailed.
-The ruling in the case, One, Inc. v.
-Olesen, not only allowed One to distribute its magazine, but also paved the way for other controversial publications to be sent through the U.S. mail.
+In 1957, marking the first time the Supreme Court of the United States explicitly ruled on homosexuality, ONE Inc. fought to distribute its magazine by mail and prevailed.
+The ruling in the case One, Inc. v.
+Olesen not only allowed One to distribute its magazine but also paved the way for other controversial publications to be sent through the U.S. mail.